Place de l'Odéon

-The Place de l'Odéon (/fr/; English: Odeon Square) is a semicircular square in the Odéon quarter in the 6th arrondissement of Paris, France.
+The Place de l'Odéon (/fr/; English: Odeon Square) is a semicircular square in the Odéon quarter in the 6th arrondissement of Paris.

 Description

 The Place de l'Odéon is in the 6th arrondissement of Paris.
 It is built as a semi-circle, with its base facing south and running along the Odéon Theatre for which it is named.

 From the arc, five streets lead off from the square at regular intervals: